f-droid/fdroid-website/_docs/Get_F-Droid.md

   [SHIFT5mq](https://shop.shiftphones.com/shift5me.html) and [SHIFT6mq
   model](https://shop.shiftphones.com/shift6mq.htm) can be updated to ShiftOS-Light.
   F-Droid is pre-installed on ShiftOS-Light.
 * __Volla__ - [Volla Systems](https://volla.online/en/about/) (not to be confused with [Jolla](https://en.wikipedia.org/wiki/Jolla_(smartphone))) is an independent, German manufacturer of smartphones, optionally with its own Android operating system Volla OS or the mobile Linux distribution Ubuntu Touch.
-F-Droid comes pre-installed on, the Android based, VollaOS.
+F-Droid comes pre-installed on, the Android based, Volla OS.
 F-Droid can also be installed on Ubuntu Touch following [this guide](https://docs.ubports.com/en/latest/userguide/dailyuse/waydroid.html).

 ### Option 2.
 Download and install F-Droid APK.